joeribraams/PiLooper/README.md

 -	Behuizing
 Hier kan je heel creatief mee worden, maar ik denk dat ik gewoon een oude behuizing van een vorig project hergebruik.

+Wiring:
+- Footswitch between 3.3v and GPIO17 with a 470k resistor between GPIO17 and ground
+- LED between GPIO18 and GND with a +- 1k current limiting resistor
+- Power off button between GPIO22 and GND
+- 9v to a 78l05 to the 5v input and GND of the pi.

+Steps:

+1. Install fresh copy of raspbian lite.

+2. Setup connection via SSH or monitor and keyboard.

+3. Connect and install USB sound card like so: https://www.raspberrypi-spy.co.uk/2019/06/using-a-usb-audio-device-with-the-raspberry-pi/

+4. Set up jack on the PI.

+5. Install git on rpi and clone this directory on the root folder.

+6.